MiLattanzio/NumeralSystems/README.md

 # NumeralSystem

-This library is inteded to simplify the creation/usage of numeral systems.
+This library is inteded to simplify the creation/usage of numeral systems and base types.

 ## Usage